madrasthemes/mas-wp-job-manager-company/readme.txt

 = Will MAS Companies For WP Job Manager work with my theme? =

-Yes; MAS Companies For WP Job Manager will work with any theme having active WP Job Manager plugin.
+Yes; However, themes will have to declare their compatibility for the Companies archive page to work.
+MAS Companies For WP Job Manager will work with any theme having active WP Job Manager plugin.

 = Where can I report bugs or contribute to the project? =